sheeeng/jarun-ddgr/README.md

 If you need to use a GUI browser with `BROWSER` set, use the omniprompt key `O`. `ddgr` will try to ignore text-based browsers and invoke a GUI browser.
 Browser logs are always suppressed with `O`.

 #### url handler

-try the included url handler and report broken links
+Try the included url handler and report broken links

-  ddgr --url-handler url
+  ddgr --url-handler urlhandler

 #### Colors